element-hq/element-web/README.md

       environment](#setting-up-a-dev-environment) below).
 Alternatively, you
       can use <https://develop.element.io> - the continuous integration release of the develop branch.
 1. Configure the app by making a copy of the `config.sample.json` and renaming it as `config.json` within the same directory.
-You can customize it.
+You can also customize it.
 See the [configuration docs](docs/config.md) for details.
 1. `yarn dist` to build a tarball to deploy.
 Untaring this file will give a version-specific directory containing all the files that need to go on your web server.